This is part of the Semicolon&Sons Code Diary - consisting of lessons learned on the job. You're in the unix category.

 find . -name "package.json"

-The other thing to remember is that the command-line flags, when though full words, use a single dash - -maxdepth
+The other thing to remember is that the command-line flags, when though full words, use a single dash - -maxdepth not --maxdepth

 This prevents find from going way too deep, e.g. into tested node module folders